-- Completion of all 64 units of required courses with an overall GPA of 3.0 or higher - Completion of credential requirements established by the CCTC - Completion of 450 Practicum hours and 1,200 hours of supervised field experience - Completion of a comprehensive exit examination with the School Psychology faculty - Completion of a portfolio documenting evidence of knowledge and professional competency in the eleven (11) NASP domains of professional practice, including documentation of formal preparation and work samples. - Intent to Graduate form on file with the Registration Office one (1) semester prior to the graduation date when a student expects to meet all graduation requirements - Payment in full of financial obligations to Phillips Graduate Institute and the Phillips Counseling Center - Return of all Library materials - Completion of an exit interview with the Financial Aid Office (financial aid recipients only)
+- Completion of all 64 units of required courses with an overall GPA of 3.0 or higher. - Completion of credential requirements established by the CCTC. - Completion of 450 Practicum hours and 1,200 hours of supervised field experience. - Completion of a comprehensive exit examination with the School Psychology faculty taken in the final semester of the program. - Completion of a portfolio documenting evidence of knowledge and professional competency in the eleven (11) NASP domains of professional practice, including documentation of formal preparation and work samples. - File the Intent to Graduate form with the Registration Office one (1) semester prior to the date when a student expects to meet all graduation requirements - Payment in full of financial obligations to Phillips Graduate Institute. - · Return of all Library materials. - Completion of an exit interview with the Financial Aid Office (financial aid recipients only).